jing-library/r-text-mining/episodes/03-sentiment-analysis.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

 - Analyze sentiment using general-purpose lexicons
-- Visualize the sentiment analysis results using column chart and word cloud
+- Visualize the sentiment analysis results using column charts

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Sentiment Analysis

 Sentiment Analysis identifies the emotional tone behind a body of text.
-When human readers approach a text, we use our understanding of the emotional intent of words to infer whether a section of text is positive or negative, or perhaps characterized by some other more nuanced emotion like surprise or disgust.
+When human readers approach a text, we use our understanding of the emotional intent of words to infer whether a section of text is positive or negative, or perhaps characterized by some other more nuanced emotions like surprise or disgust.
 Sentiment Analysis or opinion mining is a text analysis technique that automatically identifies and extracts the sentiment tone from within text.
-The analysis utilizes lexicons to help analyze the content of the other texts.
-The lexicons have already identified words with the emotional tone that then can be compared to in other texts.
+The analysis utilizes lexicons to help analyze the content as the lexicons have already identified words with the emotional tone that can be compared to other texts.

 The `tidytext` package comes with one sentiment lexicon and the `textdata` comes with two others.
-The lexicons are the sentiment lexicons from [Bing Liu and collaborators]( https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html), the [NRC Emotion Lexicon]( http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) from Saif Mohammad and Peter Turney, and the lexicon of [Finn Arup Nielsen]( http://www2.imm.dtu.dk/pubdb/pubs/6010-full.html).
-These lexicons are based on unigrams, i.e., single words from the English language.
+The lexicons we will use are the sentiment lexicon from [Bing Liu and collaborators]( https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html), the [NRC Emotion Lexicon]( http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) from Saif Mohammad and Peter Turney, and the lexicon of [Finn Arup Nielsen]( http://www2.imm.dtu.dk/pubdb/pubs/6010-full.html).
+These general-purpose lexicons are based on unigrams, i.e., single words from the English language.
 The `bing` lexicon is from `tidytext` package and categorizes words into positive or negative.
 The next two lexicons are from the `textdata` package.
 The `nrc` lexicon categorizes words into emotions anger, sadness, surprise, and joy, and the `afinn` lexicon categorizes words using a score, with negative scores indicating a negative sentiment.

 The function `get_sentiments()` allows us to get specific sentiment lexicons with the appropriate measures for each one.
 Let's look at how each of the lexicons attributes sentiment to the words.